-These are cash payments paid into a separate bank account that you manage yourself.
-There are rules about who can receive a direct payment and how it must be managed (there is a separate leaflet about direct payments that describes these).
-You can choose to take some of your PHB as a direct payment and some as a notional budget, see below.
+- Direct Payments – these are cash payments paid into a separate bank account and that you manage yourself.
+There are rules about who can receive a Direct Payment (DP) and how it must be managed.
+You can choose to take some of your PHB as a Direct Payment and some as a notional budget (see below).

-If you do not want a direct payment then care and support can be arranged for you by your care coordinator from a range of available services.
+- A notional budget – if you do not want a Direct Payment then care and support can be arranged for you by your care coordinator from a range of available services.

 - A third party holds your budget – if there is a suitable organisation that agrees to hold your budget for you they can purchase care and support for you.